Yktv-prajwal/Projects-as-beginner/README.md

 • Conditional statements (`if-else`)
 • Output using `print()`

-# Number Guessing Game with 3 Attempts
+# 3.Number Guessing Game with 3 Attempts

 ## Description
 This Python program is a simple number guessing game where the computer randomly selects a number between 1 and 10.
 The player gets three chances to guess the correct number.
 After each incorrect guess, the program provides a hint by telling the player whether the correct number is higher or lower than their guess.
 If the player guesses the number within three attempts, they win; otherwise, they lose, and the correct number is revealed at the end.